Raymi306/personal-site/content/about.md

 The tutorial features full unittests on all code samples.
 No more tutorials with code samples that don't do what they say on the box!
 In theory, anyway...
-The [Python tutorial github](https://github.com/Raymi306/python-tutorial) can be found here.
+The [Python tutorial code snippets github](https://github.com/Raymi306/python-tutorial) can be found here.

 Feel free to look at this site's [github page](https://github.com/Raymi306/personal-site) for more information.
 If you encounter any issues on an up-to-date browser or have any questions or suggestions, please contact me at [raymi306@gmail.com](mailto:raymi306@gmail.com).